 - Any individual, firm, partnership, association, corporation, company, public agency, public utility or organization of any kind, or agent thereof.

 - A building on the property used and occupied as a residence for which a certificate of occupancy has been obtained or is proposed to be obtained.

 - SPECIMEN TREE

-- A tree designated by the Board of Trustees by resolution as being one that the Board of Review should endeavor to preserve, due to it species, rarity or size.
+- A tree designated by resolution of the Board of Trustees as being one that the Tree Committee should endeavor to preserve, due to it species, rarity or size.

 - Two or more contiguous or adjacent plots which are proposed to be improved; any parcel requiring Planning Board review.

 - Any cutting, pruning, elevating or other alteration of the growth characteristic of a tree which impairs or endangers the life of such tree, including but not limited to heavy or unnecessary cutting of top branches (topping), cutting of major lower limbs (severe elevating), excessive compacting or covering of the tree root system, or drastic pruning, but shall not include customarily accepted horticultural procedures.

 - Any living, woody plant having a trunk 18 inches in circumference at a point four feet above original ground level.